egoOyiri/egoEconometrics/README.md

 egoEconomotrics
 ============

-This project uses Apache Spark run on a Single Node Hadoop/Yarn
+This project uses Apache Spark run on a Single Node Hadoop/Yarn.

 # Warning:
   This install will play with your ~/.ssh folder, more specifically the <i>.ssh/authorized_keys</i> file<br>
   It will allow hadoop to run the <i>ssh localhost</i> command using  a DSA PassPhraseLess key

+* Defintion:
+  - Hadoop HDFS (Hadoop Distributed File System)<br>
+  - Yarn, MapReduce 2.0<br>
+  - Spark general engine for large-scale data processing

 # Prerequisites:
 - wget
 - java (JVM)
 - *nix - Darwin, Cygwin (not yet)
-* sbt to run the examples
+- sbt to run the Scala examples

 # Running the install:

 > ./bootstrap/install.sh

+## Hadoop NameNode Daemons

-Set the Hadoop Home
+- Set the Hadoop Home
 > HDFS_HOME=~/bin/local/bigdata/hadoop

-### NameNode Daemons
-Starting the services
+- Starting the services

 > $HDFS_HOME/sbin/start-dfs.sh

 Note: On MacOS, make sure SSH is started.
 System Preferences/Sharing/Remote Login [ON]

- Checking Services are running
+-  Checking Services are running

 > jps